sveltese/.github/profile/README.md

 # Svelte SE

 Svelte SE is a collection of tools and startup packages designed for the SvelteKit framework, aiming to streamline development.
-Our mission is to make the development process enjoyable and innovative, empowering developers to create robust and scalable applications with ease.
+The mission is to make the development process enjoyable and innovative, empowering developers to create robust and scalable applications with ease.
 Sveltes SE simplifies common tasks and enhances the SvelteKit experience by offering:

-- Pre-configured, modular starter templates.
+- Preconfigured Authentication Code
 - Efficient state management solutions.
 - Out-of-the-box integrations with popular backend services.
-- Comprehensive UI component libraries. (coming soon)

 Sveltese is user-friendly, adaptable, and equips developers with the resources needed to build and maintain large-scale applications.